Secure CheckoutPersonal information is secured with SSL technology.

 Section II: Amorphous and crystalline nanocomposites

-1. Thermo-optical properties of glasses with semiconductor and metallic nanoparticles for photonic applications
+1. Thermo-optical properties of glasses doped with semiconductor or metallic nanoparticles for photonic applications

-2. Amorphous and crystalline borate nanocompounds doped lanthanides
+2. Amorphous and crystalline borate nanocompounds doped with europium ions

 3. Nanocomposites based random lasers: a review on basics and applications